Upstart Personal Loans Review

-Upstart is an online lender that prides itself on technological innovation.
+Upstart is an online lending platform that prides itself on technological innovation.
 Founded by former Google employees, Upstart was the first lending platform to integrate artificial intelligence into their selection.

 They have now loaned more than $6 billion, the majority of which were fully automated, and successfully repaid more often than more conventional loans.

-Upstart’s offering is primarily aimed at those who have a poor credit history, either due to past mistakes or their youth, and the lender prides themselves on taking a wider variety of factors into account with the use of AI.
+Upstart’s offering is primarily aimed at those who have a poor credit history, either due to past mistakes or their youth, and they pride themselves on taking a wider variety of factors into account with the use of AI.
 These additional considerations include job history, college degrees, and area of study instead of simply credit scores.

-As an online lender, Upstart also has a fully digital process for their loan applications.
+Upstart partners with banks to make personal loans with a fully digital process for their loan applications.

 How Does Upstart Work?

-Upstart gives out loans between $1,000 and $50,000 for terms of three or five years.
+Loans through Upstart range between $1,000 and $50,000 for terms of three or five years.
 Some states have higher minimum loan amounts.

 The most common use of the funds is debt consolidation.
 Of course, you can use a general personal loan for a different purpose, like college costs or a vacation; just state it on your application.

-Some borrowers may prefer secured loans as this can help to lower rates (lenders know they’ll at least be able to get something back if repayments are missed), but Upstart doesn’t offer these.
+Some borrowers may prefer secured loans as this can help to lower rates (lenders know they’ll at least be able to get something back if repayments are missed), but Upstart’s platform doesn’t offer these.
 You can also use a loan for educational purposes.